naiforfi/Bootcamp_repo/Project_proposal/README.md

 # Dataset
-The dataset is publically available on the Kaggle website titled Saudi Arabia Weather History. https://www.kaggle.com/esraamadi/saudi-arabia-weather-history It shows hourly historical weather data for all Saudi Arabia cities from 2017 to 2019 .
+The dataset is publically available on the Kaggle website titled Saudi Arabia Weather History. https://www.kaggle.com/esraamadi/saudi-arabia-weather-history

+This dataset contains hourly historical weather data for all Saudi Arabia cities from 2017 to 2019 .
 Included a date for which you would like to see weather history such as temperature, wind, humidity, barometer, visibility and the Phenomena.